-Customer determines the categories of data and/or data fields which could be transferred per SAP Service as stated in the relevant Agreement.
-The transferred Personal Data typically relates to the following categories of data: name, phone numbers, e-mail address, time zone, address data, system access / usage / authorization data, company name, contract data, invoice data, plus any application-specific data transferred by Authorized Users and may include financial data such as bank account data, credit or debit card data.
+Customer determines the categories of data per Cloud Service subscribed.
+Customer can configure the data fields during implementation of the Cloud Service or as otherwise provided by the Cloud Service.
+The transferred Personal Data typically relates to the following categories of data: name, phone numbers, email address, time zone, address data, system access / usage / authorization data, company name, contract data, invoice data, plus any application-specific data that Authorized Users enter into the Cloud Service and may include bank account data, credit or debit card data.